teapot9/cmkinitramfs/README.rst

      --binroot BINROOT, -r BINROOT
                            set the root directory for binaries (executables and libraries)
+     --kernel KERNEL, -K KERNEL
+                           set the target kernel version of the initramfs, defaults to the running kernel
      --only-build-archive, -c
                            only build the CPIO archive from an existing initramfs directory